-Dr. Jason Mayeur Assistant professor, Mechanical & Aerospace Engineering Department Biography Dr. Mayeur obtained his M.S. and Ph.D. degrees in Mechanical Engineering from the Georgia Institute of Technology in 2004 and 2010, respectively, and his B.S. degree in Mechanical Engineering from the University of Kentucky in 2000.
-After graduate school, he joined Los Alamos National Laboratory in 2011 as post-doctoral researcher and was later converted to a staff scientist (2013-2016).
-Prior to joining UAH, Dr. Mayeur was working as a Sr. Research Engineer at CFD Research located in Cummings Research Park in Huntsville.
-Dr. Mayeur's research focuses on the development of advanced constitutive theories in conjunction with multiscale modeling and computational mechanics of materials to study the process-microstructure-property-performance relationships of engineering materials.
-Specifically, his research addresses fundamental gaps in the representation of nonlocal defect interactions and interface-driven processes in continuum mesoscale plasticity and damage models.
-The objective of his research is to increase the efficiency with which next generation engineering materials and manufacturing processes are designed and certified.
-Dr. Jason Mayeur's Curriculum CV Education Ph.D., Mechanical Engineering, Georgia Institute of Technology, 2010 M.S. , Mechanical Engineering, Georgia Institute of Technology, 2004 B.S., Mechanical Engineering, The University of Kentucky, 2000 Selected Publications Lieou, C.K.C., Mayeur, J.R., and Beyerlein, I.J.
+Dr. Jason Mayeur Assistant professor, Mechanical & Aerospace Engineering Department Biography Dr. Mayeur obtained his MS and PhD degrees in Mechanical Engineering from the Georgia Institute of Technology and his BS degree in Mechanical Engineering from the University of Kentucky.
+After completing his PhD, he joined the Theoretical Division at Los Alamos National Laboratory as a post-doctoral researcher and was later converted to a staff scientist.
+Prior to joining UAH, Dr. Mayeur most recently worked as a Sr. Research Engineer at CFD Research in Huntsville, AL. Dr. Mayeur's research uses multiscale modeling to study deformation and failure of engineering materials, and focuses on identifying the relationships between material processing, microstructure, and performance.
+The objective of his research is to increase the efficiency with which next generation engineering materials and manufacturing processes are designed, developed and certified.
+Specific topics of interest include: nonlocal material behavior, interface-driven phenomena, and dynamic material response.
+Dr. Jason Mayeur's Curriculum CV Education Ph.D., Mechanical Engineering, Georgia Institute of Technology, 2010 M.S. , Mechanical Engineering, Georgia Institute of Technology, 2004 B.S., Mechanical Engineering, The University of Kentucky, 2000 Classes Taught MAE 370 - Mechanics of Materials MAE 671 - Continuum Mechanics MAE 672 - Elasticity MAE 673 - Plasticity Honors & Awards Selected Publications Lieou, C.K.C., Mayeur, J.R., and Beyerlein, I.J.
 (2017) Deformation in amorphous-crystalline nanolaminates – an effective temperature theory and interaction between defects, Modelling and Simulation in Materials Science and Engineering, 25, 034002.
 Mayeur, J.R., Mourad, H.M., Luscher, D.J., Hunter, A., Kenamond, M.A.
 (2016) Numerical implementation of a crystal plasticity model with dislocation transport for high strain rate applications, Modelling and Simulation in Materials Science and Engineering, 24, 045013.
 Mayeur, J.R., McDowell, D.L.
 (2015) Micropolar crystal plasticity simulation of particle strengthening.
 Modelling and Simulation in Materials Science and Engineering, 23, 065007.